The Gritstone Trail

-- in Demember, paths may be wet and muddy at any time of year! dogs should be kept under control so they are not a nuisance to other walkers, farm animals or wildlife
+- Paths may be wet and muddy at any time of year.
+Dogs should be kept under control so they are not a nuisance to other walkers, farm animals or wildlife

 - Although the trail is well waymarked, you are strongly advised to use the Ordnance Survey Explorer map 268, Wilmslow, Macclesfield and Congleton, and the Outdoor Leisure Dark Peak map

 - The trail uses both permissive routes and public rights of way.
 You should not experience any problems using the rights of way network, but if you do, please report them to the PROW Network Management and Enforcement Team on 01270 686029 or email the Public Rights of way team

 The Trail is very hilly, with several long climbs and some steep but short ascents.
 There are many stiles, including ladder stiles along the way.
 Surfaces vary along the trail but they may be rough, boggy or slippery, so sensible footwear is recommended.

 There are good rail links to Disley, Macclesfield, Congleton and Kidsgrove, as well as regular bus services to the major towns and villages.